D4 Club Member Retention

 Are members engaged with Zonta International?

-Visiting the Zonta International website, social media posts on Facebook, Twitter & Instagram will keep clubs & members up on recent changes and new developments.
+Visiting the District 4 and Zonta International website, social media posts on Facebook, Twitter & Instagram will keep clubs & members up on recent changes and new developments.

-- My Zonta is a members-only password-protected access portal to a wealth of information to assist members and clubs.
+- Zonta International – My Zonta, is a members-only password-protected access portal to a wealth of information to assist members and clubs.

 - Resource: Accessing My Zonta